Arizona — Horseshoe Bend on the Colorado River

 3. Obtain Verification Statement

-6. Pass the Registration Examination
+6. Schedule and Pass the RD Exam

 Total Fee